wso2/docs-ei/en/micro-integrator/docs/setup/installation/run_in_docker.md

 ```

-Now you can up the container with following command
+Now you can start the container with following command

 ```
 docker run -d -p 8290:8290 sampleproxy:1.0.0